ubc-cpsc455-2024S/pirate-rush/README.md

 # Assignment 4

 Team Builder Website 2.2
 - Connect backend to MongoDB.
 Use mongoose schema and added more member fields.
+Add functionality to upgrade crew with monetary resources (Berries)

 # References